MinionEnjoyer/GTAV-ALLIN1/README.md

 - A traffic spawn sytstem to integrate DLC content around Los Santos.
 - GBAY web portal to purchase/deliver DLC content.
 (Vehicles can be made free in config.
 Prices can be adjusted in the prices.toml file).
+- DLC spawner for emergency vehicles.
+(Enable in config file).

 ## If you found this project useful, consider supporting me here: https://buymeacoffee.com/minionenjoyer Thank you!